VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. a contact can be searched by email address.
 2. the correct contact is returned when searched by email address.
+3. Verify that the system behaves as expected when searching for an email address that does not exist in the address book.
+4. Verify that the system can handle and correctly return results for an email address search with multiple matches.
 ---

 ## 11. AF As a user I want to be able to search for a contact by name, number, email address and have them displayed in alphabetical order so it is easier to find what I am looking for